TaitoUnited/taito-cli/docs/tutorial/01-starting-a-new-project.md

 ### 1.3.
 Creating a new project based on a project template

 > Instead of creating a new project, you can alternatively use an existing playground project provided by your organization.
-You can list all playground projects with `taito open playgrounds` or `taito -o ORGANIZATION open playgrounds`.
+Try if you can list all playground projects with `taito open playgrounds` or `taito -o ORGANIZATION open playgrounds`.
 Choose the one that has been created based on the [full-stack-template](https://github.com/TaitoUnited/full-stack-template) and seems to be up-to-date.

 Create a new project based on the [full-stack-template](https://github.com/TaitoUnited/full-stack-template) by running one of the following commands (**a** or **b**).
 In most cases you should choose the option **a**.
 If, however, you work for multiple organizations, you can use the option **b** to define the organization in question.